 - Home Alone 3 starts with two identical shopping bags in an airport.
 One contains a toy car with a microchip stolen from the Army hidden inside it.
 The other contains French bread.

-- The ultimate conflict in Police Academy 5 comes about because a group of criminals who have smuggled diamonds into the country have placed the package in which the diamonds are concealed in a bag which is externally identical to Commandant Lassard's luggage, who is taking the same flight as the criminals.
+- The ultimate conflict in Police Academy 5: Assignment: Miami Beach comes about because a group of criminals who have smuggled diamonds into the country have placed the package in which the diamonds are concealed in a bag which is externally identical to Commandant Lassard's luggage, who is taking the same flight as the criminals.
 They end up claiming the wrong bags when they get to Miami, forcing the villains to try to track down Lassard and reclaim the diamonds.

-- Sylvester Stallone's mobster farce Oscar contains a textbook example: 3 black satchels containing cash, jewels, and the former maid's unmentionables.
+- French mobster farce Oscar (1967) (with Louis de Funès) and its American remake (with Sylvester Stallone) contains a textbook example: 3 black satchels containing cash, jewels, and the former maid's unmentionables.
 It ultimately saves him when the police show up to arrest him.
 Toomey concludes that Snaps is using the bankers to launder money, and has his men look for the black bag as proof (not knowing there's more than one.)
 Fortunately for Snaps, Nora (the owner of the underthings) comes in and takes the more visible bag of jewels, leaving the bag of underwear for the police.
 Toomey then opens the bag, thinking it's the final nail in Snaps' coffin, and dumps its contents on the table, right in front of the reporters.

 - The Jackie Chan film Legend Of Drunken Master starts with one of these.
 One package holds a stolen cultural artifact, the other holds a ginseng root that Jackie's master purchased on a shopping trip.
 The packages get swapped by accident when Jackie tries to smuggle the ginseng past customs.

 - Averted in Fight Club: while the two suitcases are identical, the reason why is something entirely different...